 EV buyers face a different set of concerns from ICE buyers.
 Range anxiety, home charging infrastructure, workplace charging availability, government grant eligibility, and total cost of ownership calculations all feature in the decision-making process.
 A promotion that addresses one or more of these concerns directly is more persuasive than one that simply offers a financial discount.

 The messaging around EV promotions also needs care.
 Buyers in this segment often have strong information literacy about the technology and will see through offers that sound good but deliver little.
-A car sales promotion in the EV space needs to be substantive and accurately communicated.
+A car sales promotion in the EV space needs to be substantive and accurately communicated, addressing a real barrier rather than dressing up a discount.

 A car sales promotion works best when it is built around a clear commercial objective, a relevant reward for the target audience, and a data capture mechanism that delivers lasting value beyond the campaign itself.